BantouTV/bbc-media-playlist-generator/README.md

 The `playlist_item` is a collection of data attributes that correspond to either a programme identifier to be used with MediaSelector or a media connection that itself can hold a collection of CDN end points.
 Currently the playlist item needs to be in the form of a Hash.

+Currently becuase of an issue with the Media Player all playlist items have to declare one of default AV types: programme, ident, advert, radioProgramme

+Futher information on playlists can be found on the [BBC Future Media's Confluence page](https://confluence.dev.bbc.co.uk/display/emp/Playlist)

 #### Mediation Items